The geometry of the space-time and motion of the spinning bodies: Application to the rotating bodies

-In the previous statement the points may not lie on one sphere, but it is important that distances between the points remain unchanged.
-Consequently, {\em if we consider a solid body spinning around its barycenter, then the spin velocity is identically equal to zero.}
+In the previous statement the points may not lie on one sphere, but it is important that the distances between the points remain unchanged.
+Consequently, {\em if we consider a rigid body spinning around its barycentre where all the trajectories have the same binormal vectors, then the spin velocity is identically equal to zero.} Notice also that if the trajectories do not have the same binormal vectors, but $w$ is very large, then the spin velocity is close to zero, because all the trajectories have almost equal binormal vectors.

-{\bf Remark 2.} Note that the previous statement is true assuming that there is no gravitational field.
-If there is a gravitational field, the trajectories of the curves are more complicated with respect to the inertial system which should be chosen according to the remark 1.
-The case of a spinning body in a gravitational field will be considered in section 7.

-So we shall consider a finite number $n$ of bodies with radius vectors $\vec{R}_1,\cdots $, $\vec{R}_n$ and masses $m_1,\cdots ,m_n$ respectively, such that $\sum_i \vec{R}_im_i=0$, in order their barycenter to be at the coordinate origin.
-Suppose that these bodies with small dimensions are moving such that $\sum_i \vec{R}_im_i\equiv 0$ and the distances between the bodies are not constants in general case.
-The bodies are connected by axes of constant lengths only to their barycenter which is at the coordinate origin.
-The lengths $R_1=\vert \vec{R}_1\vert$,...,$R_n=\vert \vec{R}_n\vert$ are constants, which are not necessarily equal.
-It is also important that the bodies are not permitted to rotate freely, but their rotations are determined by the axes which connect them with the barycenter.
-We may imagine that each body is attached to a spinning sphere.
-So the previously derived formula (\ref{6.1}) may be applied to each body separately, because the spin velocity for a trajectory on a spinning sphere depends only on the trajectory of the body.
-Finally, we come to the conclusion that the acceleration of the whole system of bodies, which are connected to their barycenter, is equal to $\vec{A}=\frac{1}{M}\sum_i \frac{d\vec{V}_i}{dt}m_i$, where $M=m_1+\cdots +m_n$ and $\vec{V}_i$ is the spin velocity of the $i$-th body, given by (\ref{6.3}).
-In general case $\vec{A}$ is non-zero vector, because the binormal vectors of the trajectories are not equal in general case.
-Hence we have a violation of the third Newton's law.
+{\bf Example 1.} Let us consider a finite number $n$ of bodies with radius vectors $\vec{R}_1,\cdots $, $\vec{R}_n$ and masses $m_1,\cdots ,m_n$ respectively, such that $\sum_i \vec{R}_im_i=0$, in order their barycentre to be at the coordinate origin.
+Suppose that these bodies with small dimensions are moving such that $\sum_i \vec{R}_im_i\equiv 0$ and the distances between the bodies are not constants in the general case.
+The bodies are connected by rods of constant lengths only to their barycentre which is at the coordinate origin.
+The lengths $R_1=\vert \vec{R}_1\vert ,...,R_n=\vert \vec{R}_n\vert$ are constants, which are not necessarily equal.
+We may imagine that each body is attached to a spinning sphere with mass 0.
+Each imagined sphere may rotate with large angular velocity and the corresponding binormal vector changes slowly.
+So the previously derived formula (\ref{6.3}) may be applied to each body separately, because the spin velocity for a trajectory on a spinning sphere depends only on the trajectory of the body.
+Finally, we come to the conclusion that the acceleration of the whole system of bodies, which are connected to their barycentre, is equal to $\vec{A}=\frac{1}{M}\sum_i \frac{d\vec{V}_i}{dt}m_i$, where $M=m_1+\cdots +m_n$ and $\vec{V}_i$ is the spin velocity of the $i$-th body, given by (\ref{6.3}).
+In the general case $\vec{A}$ is a non-zero vector, because the binormal vectors of the trajectories are not equal in the general case.
+Hence we have a violation of Newton's third law in its classical formulation.

-Note that if $n=2$ or $n=3$ in the previous consideration, the distances between the vertices are constants, and so the spin velocity is zero.
-Thus, if we want to get non-zero spin velocity, we should consider $n$ bodies, where $n\ge 4$.